abriellechan/Plant-Tracker/README.md

 - as a user, I want to be able to add a new plant to a list of plants
 - as a user, I want to view my list of plants
 - as a user, I want to be able to select a plant and view data about them
+- as a user, I want to be able to edit some fields of my plants
 - as a user, I want to be able to name my plants :)